brainlife/docs/docs/careers/devrel.md

 ## Community Developer / Outreach Coordinator

 Do you like helping other people?
 Or do you enjoy meeting new people?
-If yes, then you will enjoy this role buidling a stronger community around brainlife.io, and making sure we have an effective online presence (website, documentation, social media, etc..).
+If yes, then you will enjoy this role building a stronger community around brainlife.io, and making sure we have an effective online presence (website, documentation, social media, etc..).

 ### You are a solid fit for this position if...